24

 4. Increase within the Same Pay Grade: When an employee is transferred, reclassified, or flex staffed into a job within the same pay grade, the employee is eligible for a salary increase in accordance with Starting Pay Rates (section III, D.1).

-6. Whether an employee is demoted, promoted, reclassified, or transferred, the employee must meet the minimum qualifications for the new position.
+6. Whether an employee is demoted, promoted, reclassified, or transferred, the employee must meet the minimum qualifications for the new job.

 IV.
 PAYROLL ADVANCES: An employee can receive advance payment of wages only in a bona fide emergency situation upon approval of the Decision Maker and the Payroll Manager.
 A request for a payroll advance must be submitted on or before the pay period end date (enclosure 2).
 Requests for a payroll advance will not be approved in consecutive pay periods for the same employee or more than twice per calendar year.